Skip to main content

 • CI/CD Compliance: Because API testing can be automated, validating the business requirements through continuous integration and a continuous delivery pipeline is smooth.
 The end-to-end testing cycle is thus more efficient and relevant, as is the quality of the application.

-• Time and Cost Reduction: The automation of API testing ensures that the time and resources invested in API testing are well-spent.
-Besides, the direct impact of API testing in quicker delivery, compliance to standards, better security, and a controlled scope is visible across every phase of development, making for a well-rounded testing strategy.
+• Time and Cost Reduction: The testing ensures that the time and resources invested in API testing are well-spent.
+API testing has many benefits, including faster delivery, adherence to standards, improved security, and a controlled scope.
+It is important in every development phase and contributes to a comprehensive testing strategy.

 • Platform Agnosticism: API testing ensures that the API can be deployed and tested across multiple technologies, regardless of the platform used.
 With the advantage of testing on different platforms and keeping the availability of both automated and manual testing continuous, API testing becomes a viable option for cross-development frameworks.

-All these aspects serve as examples of the relevance of API testing, especially in reducing the risk of delivering an application that is not yet ready for the market.
+All these aspects serve, especially in reducing the risk of delivering an application that is not yet ready for the market.

 Challenges in API Testing